 Chapter 21

-Far away in John’s homeland, the search for lost knowledge ran like fever in the mines.
-The knowledge did not come in the form of writing however, for nothing had been written in stone, or even clay tablets, but the knowledge wasn't lost.
-For example, while stainless steel deteriorates and is gone in a thousand years; under favorable conditions a DeLorean might be unearthed deep underground, it's body crushes from the weight of the ruins above it and badly decayed but nonetheless intact.
+Far away in John’s homeland, the search for lost knowledge burned like a fever in the mines.
+The knowledge did not come in the form of writing because nothing in the 21st century had been written in stone, clay tablets, or parchment.
+It had been digital, wonderfully fast and easy—light as the wind—and gone with the wind by the year 3011.
+And yet, the knowledge survived in its own way.
+For example, stainless steel deteriorates and is gone in a thousand years; however, under favorable conditions, a DeLorean automobile might survive deep underground, its body crushed by the weight of the ruins above it and badly decayed, yet nonetheless intact.
 Men could quickly ascertain that it had wheels and seats, and the wheels were connected to drive axles, and so on.
-John’s air rifle had begun as an unrecognizable clump of rust.
-Other wonders yet to be identified were being brought up.
 The renaissance was picking up steam.
-The new breed of men John spoke of had plenty fodder for their fire, waiting for them deep in the mines.
+The new breed of men John spoke of had plenty of fodder for their fires, waiting for them deep in the mines.

-Laureal walked with John to the edge of the surrounding ruin.
-Normally several men would set out together on a hunt but under the circumstances, there was only one.
+Laureal walked with John to the edge of the surrounding ruins.
+Normally, several men would set out together on a hunt but under the circumstances, he was the only one.

 “John, please be careful.”